Skip to content

 vs. Cider + cider4obs

-Cider (now on v3) is a third-party Apple Music client built on Vue + Electron, with native .NET backends on Windows.
+Cider is a third-party Apple Music client built on Vue + Electron.
 It runs on Mac, Windows, and Linux, integrates Discord / Last.fm / Spotify, and exposes a Socket.io WebSocket that cider4obs reads as a browser source.
-It's a polished product (~13.5k users) and no longer donation-ware: it's a paid app (around $4, free trial).
+It's a polished, paid app with a real community.

 The catch hasn't changed: you stop using Music.app and run Cider instead.
 That means giving up the native Music app's library sync, Handoff, AirPlay routing, lossless/spatial pipeline, and everything else Apple ships, all to gain a now-playing feed.